hicommonwealth/commonwealth/knowledge_base/_Glossary.md

 <!-- TODO: Review & update in light of new permissioning system; blocked pending meeting with Product. -->

-Generically, a member is a PROFILE that holds a (ROLE) within a COMMUNITY.
+Generically, a member is the default state of a PROFILE ADDRESS that has joined a GROUP contained within a COMMUNITY.

-More specifically, "Member" is the lowest-ranking (ROLE) in COMMUNITIES, below MODERATOR and ADMIN.

 See [models/membership.ts](../libs/model/src/models/membership.ts).